VidTu/Ksyxis/docs/CONTRIBUTING.md

 ### Issues

-The main requirements for issues are basically the bare minumum.
+The main requirements for issues are basically the bare minimum.
 Issues must be:

 - Descriptive (have all the necessary info)
 - Relevant (related to the project's functionality)